zhqu1148980644/TMP/leetcode/815-Bus-Routes.md

 1. ##### bfs with queue

-- Find all buses will be acrossed at each stop.
 - The traffic network is a graph composed of multiple stops and these stops are connected by buses.
 - Then this problem equals to find the minumum path in a graph.
 - Caution: `Do not use vector` to store buses as some test case contains TOO MANY duplicate stops.